Skip to main content

 Gestational Diabetes

-Gestational diabetes (GD) is a type of diabetes that develops during pregnancy.
+Woman having an ultrasound on pregnant tummyGestational diabetes (GD) is a type of diabetes that develops during pregnancy.
 It is characterised by high blood sugar (glucose) levels that typically emerge during the second or third trimester.
 Gestational diabetes differs from other forms of diabetes as it is linked to the hormonal changes and physiological shifts that happen during pregnancy.

-Back to 'Family Planning'
+Back to 'Family planning'

-Page last updated 19 November 2025
+Page last updated 18 May 2026

 An illustration depicting Shropshire, Telford and Wrekin with key monuments